-Neal is admitted to the State Bars of California and New York, and is a member of the bars of the United States District Court for the Northern District of California, the United States District Court for the Eastern District of California, the United States District Court for the Southern District of New York, the United States District Court for the Eastern District of New York, and the bars of the United States Courts of Appeals for the Second and Ninth Circuits.
+Neal is admitted to the State Bars of California and New York, and is a member of the bars of the United States District Court for the Northern District of California, the United States District Court for the Eastern District of California, the United States District Court for the Central District of California, the United States District Court for the Southern District of California, the United States District Court for the Southern District of New York, the United States District Court for the Eastern District of New York, and the bars of the United States Courts of Appeals for the Second and Ninth Circuits.

 Neal received his Juris Doctor from Boston University School of Law in 2011, graduating cum laude with two Dean’s Awards.
 During law school, Neal served as a Senior Articles Editor for the Review of Banking and Financial Law, where he authored two published articles about securitization reforms, both of which were cited by the New York Court of Appeals, the highest court in the state.
 Neal was also awarded Best Oral Argument in his moot court section, and he served as a Research Assistant for his Securities Regulation professor.
 Neal has also been honored as a 2014, 2015, 2016, 2017, and 2018 Super Lawyers Rising Star.
 In 2007, Neal graduated with Honors from Brown University with a dual major in East Asian Studies and Philosophy.
 Neal is a running enthusiast and has placed in the top 10% of light-division male participants in the U.S. Army’s 2017 Bataan Memorial Death March marathon, a grueling 26.2 mile run through the mountainous, high-altitude desert of New Mexico.